Goethe House: Ownership by the Freies Deutsches Hochstift

 In 1863, the Goethe House was purchased by geologist Otto Volger, the founder and chairman of the Freies Deutsches Hochstift (Free German Foundation).
 The Hochstift restored the house to its state at the time of Johann Wolfgang Goethe's childhood, to serve as a memorial to the famed poet and playwright.
 The Goethe House also served as a centre for the Hochstift's activities; a room on the ground floor became a reading-room, and a room on the first floor became a lecture hall for public lectures.
 Other rooms were used to house the collections and exhibitions of the Hochstift.
 The house was opened to the public for the first time since in its history, and thus became the first public memorial to Goethe; the Goethe House in Weimar would not open until 1885.
 The house became a museum, decorated with period furniture and paintings, attempting to recreate authentically the environment in which Goethe spent his youth.
-After receiving a large bequest from Dr. Adolf Müller, the land to the west of the house was purchased in 1888.
+After receiving a large bequest from Adolf Müller, the land to the west of the house was purchased in 1888.
 The Goethe Museum was built on this site.
 Designed by Franz von Hoven, it opened in 1897, and contained a library, as well as exhibition space for the Hochstift's collections.
 The restoration of the Goethe House to its 18th-century condition was completed in 1926.

 The house and museum were destroyed during the Allied bombing of Frankfurt on 22 March 1944, along with much of the Frankfurt old city.

 After its destruction, there was a substantial debate as to what should become of the Goethe House.
 Some suggested that the site should be kept in ruins, fenced in and given a sign to signify the house's former existence.
 Others saw the rebuilding as unnecessary, at least directly after the war, as many were still living in unsatisfactory conditions.
 The Freies Deutsches Hochstift, on the other hand, wanted the house to be rebuilt exactly as it stood; this was the plan accepted by the Frankfurt municipality, and thus the reconstruction began in 1947.
 The reconstruction was led by architect Theo Kellner.
 The process was aided by the fact that there were many surviving plans and pictures of the house.
 In 1951, the Goethe House was re-opened to the public by Theodor Heuss, then President of Germany.

 When the adjacent Deutsches Romantik-Museum was opened in 2021, the Goethe House became accessible through it, using the same ticket.